larry-athey/rpi-smart-still/3D-Models/README.md

 # 3D Model Notes

+**Controller Case** - This folder contains all of the models for the 10x10x3 inch case for the full controller and valves.

 **LIDAR Hydrometer Reader** - This folder contains all of the models associated with the LIDAR Hydrometer Reader project.

 **Misc** - This folder contains miscellaneous models used for wire and hose routing.